theodorejb/cropt/README.md

 ### `toBlob(size: number | null = null, type = "image/webp", quality = 1): Promise<Blob>`

 Returns a Promise resolving to a `Blob` object for the cropped image.
 If `size` is specified, the cropped image will be scaled with its longest side set to this value.
 The `type` and `quality` parameters are passed directly to the corresponding [HTMLCanvasElement.toBlob()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) method parameters.

+### `setOptions(options: CroptOptions): void`

+Allows options to be dynamically changed on an existing Cropt instance.

 ### `setZoom(value: number): void`